 Sufficiently Advanced Alien: The European-built rear-engined cars that came to Indy car in the 60s, and within a few years rendered the traditional front-engine cars useless.

-Super Ringer: Since his oval retirement, Mike Conway's picked up various rides for road courses in 2013 whenever he has the time (he's also racing sports cars), and his form hasn't faltered, qualifying high at Long Beach, then finishing 1st and 3rd during the Detroit doubleheader.
-With him taking over Ed Carpenter's ride for road and street circuits in 2014 while Carpenter races the ovals, they will be the de facto Super Ringer tag team for the season.
+Tag Team: Ed Carpenter Racing.
+Since his oval retirement, Mike Conway's picked up various rides for road courses in 2013 whenever he has the time (he's also racing sports cars), and his form hasn't faltered, qualifying high at Long Beach, then finishing 1st and 3rd during the Detroit doubleheader.
+Ed Carpenter, having retired from road courses, now shares a ride with him: Conway does the road courses, while Carpenter drives on the ovals.

 What Could Have Been: Jeff Gordon originally wanted to start his mainstream racing career in CART, but he couldn't gather the necessary funds to buy himself a ride.
 Hence he went to NASCAR, where he became a three-time Daytona 500 winner and won four Sprint Cup championships, and 87 races as of the end of 2012.